GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 ### Deploying to Firebase

-You need [Firebase CLI](https://firebase.google.com/docs/cli/) to deploy the app.
-Even if you already have it installed, it's a good practice to frequently update the CLI to the latest version by running:
+You'll need [Firebase CLI](https://firebase.google.com/docs/cli/) to deploy the app.
+Even if you already have it installed, it's good practice to frequently update the CLI to the latest version by running:

 <pre class="devsite-terminal devsite-click-to-copy">npm install -g firebase-tools </pre>